Converged Partner Management: Will It Address Telco’s Concerns?

 To understand more about Subex ROC Partner Management offering, please download the whitepaper.

-Rohan currently serves as Principal Consultant covering Business and Solution Consulting.
+Rohan currently serves as Senior Director covering Business and Solution Consulting.
 He specializes in Telecom Billing domain including Retail Billing and Partner Billing.
-He has 13 years of experience in the Telecom Industry.
+He has 16+ years of experience in the Telecom Industry.
 He is also a tmforum Career Certified Business Development Manager.
 He carries wide variety of experience across the world with different telecom operators.